Most people think American guitar brands are the best because many famous guitarists come from the U.S. of A.

 A visit to the company website will satisfy your cravings for acoustic guitars, electrics, basses, and other high quality instruments from this thriving brand.

-Fender is an American brand founded by Clarence Fender in 1946 and is one of the most iconic guitar brands on the planet.
+Fender is an American brand founded by Leo Fender in 1946 and is one of the most iconic guitar brands on the planet.

 The company saw a dramatic decline in its sales in the 1970s due to stiff competition from lower-priced yet equally high-performance Japanese manufactured guitars.